-8.4.3 Risk management and internal control
+5.4.3 Risk management and internal control framework

 The company's risk management and internal control framework forms an integral part of the Philips business planning and performance review cycle.
-The purpose of our risk management is to identify and analyze the risks Philips faces in executing its strategy and activities, to set the risk appetite of the company, to take appropriate risk responses and to monitor its effectiveness.
-The objective of internal control is to maintain integrated management control of the company's operations, reporting, and safeguarding compliance with applicable laws and regulations.
-As part of its internal control framework, Philips has implemented a standard set of Internal Controls over Financial Reporting (ICFR).
-Key elements of our framework include (but are not limited to) our General Business Principles, our corporate governance, authorization structures, our policy framework and internal reporting structures.
+The purpose of our risk management is to identify and analyze the risks Philips faces in executing its strategy and activities, to set the risk appetite of the company, and to monitor its effectiveness.
+The objective of internal control is to maintain integrated management control of the company's operations and reporting, as well as safeguard compliance with applicable laws and regulations.
+Key elements of our framework include (but are not limited to) our General Business Principles, our corporate governance, authorization structures, our policy framework, internal reporting structures.
 Furthermore, it comprises various frameworks to help manage and control risk in line with our risk appetite.
-These frameworks include (but are not limited to) our Enterprise Risk Management framework (refer to Risk management, starting on page 89), and other management systems and frameworks relevant to specific risk areas such as patient safety and quality, health & safety, environmental, tax, business continuity, information security and privacy.
-Please refer to Risk management, starting on page 89 for a more detailed description of Philips' approach to risk management and more information on the risk factors that have been identified, and the risk responses that help to manage such risks in accordance with the relevant level of risk appetite.
+These include (but are not limited to) our Enterprise Risk Management framework (refer to Risk management, starting on page 85), and other management systems and frameworks relevant to specific risk areas such as patient safety and quality, health & safety, environmental, tax, business continuity, information security and privacy.

-Together with Philips' established accounting procedures, our ICFR is designed to provide reasonable assurance that assets are safeguarded, that the books and records properly reflect transactions necessary to permit preparation of financial statements, that policies and procedures are carried out by qualified personnel, and that published financial statements are properly prepared and do not contain any material misstatements.
-With respect to financial reporting, a structured self-assessment and monitoring process is used company-wide to assess, document, review and monitor compliance with ICFR.
+As a key part of its risk management and internal control framework, Philips has implemented a standard set of Internal Controls over Financial Reporting (ICFR).
+Philips has designed its ICFR framework based on the COSO Internal Control-Integrated Framework (2013).
+Together with Philips' established accounting procedures, this standard set of internal controls is designed to provide reasonable assurance that assets are safeguarded, that the books and records properly reflect transactions necessary to permit preparation of financial statements, that policies and procedures are carried out by qualified personnel, and that published financial statements are properly prepared and do not contain any material misstatements.
+In each reporting unit, management is responsible for customizing the controls set for their business, risk profile and operations.

 Each year, management's accountability for ICFR is evidenced through the formal certification statement sign-off.
 Any deficiencies noted in the design and operating effectiveness of ICFR that were not completely remediated are evaluated at year-end by the Board of Management and the outcome reported to the Supervisory Board.
-The Board of Management's report on ICFR, including its conclusions regarding the effectiveness thereof and its statement on compliance with section 404 of the US Sarbanes-Oxley Act, can be found in this report in the section Management's annual report on internal control over financial reporting.
+The Board of Management's report on ICFR, including its conclusions regarding the effectiveness thereof, can be found in this report in the section Management's statements and report, starting on page 274.

-8.4.4 Philips General Business Principles (GBP)
+5.4.4 Philips General Business Principles (GBP)